cfengine/buildscripts/README.md

 This repository contains the necessary tools to build and test cfengine packages for various platforms.

+## Hardware requirements

+By experimentation I have found that building hub packages, which includes php dependency requires more than 1.6G of RAM/swap.
+2.6G worked for me, less might work as well.

 ## Example build of Community Agent

 A minimal example would be to build packages for cfengine community agent.